Research Topic

 `Einig Mutterland nicht in Sicht': An Oral History of the East German Feminist Movement

 My doctoral research investigates the East German women's movement from the mid 1970s until the mid 1990s.
 It examines how former feminist activists now reflect on their experiences in underground women's groups in the German Democratic Republic and how they were affected by the collapse of socialism.
-My research is funded by the John Roberts DPhil Scholarship in History at Merton College, Oxford.
+My research is funded by the John Roberts DPhil Scholarship in History at Merton College, Oxford, where I am a Prize Scholar for the 2024-2025 academic year.

-I was a Visiting Researcher at the Centre for Transdisciplinary Gender Studies at Humboldt University, Berlin for the 2023-2024 academic year, where I interviewed East German feminist activists and undertook archival research.
+I was a Visiting Researcher at the Centre for Transdisciplinary Gender Studies at Humboldt University, Berlin during the 2023-2024 academic year, where I interviewed East German feminist activists and undertook archival research.
+This research residency was made possible due to the continued financial support from Merton College, as well as the German History Society's Postgraduate Grant and the Eleanor Sophia Wood Postgraduate Research Scholarship from the University of Sydney.

 Previous Research